Mikaburrie/txrx-chip-project/README.md

 ### Demo

-This clip shows a demo of the digital-txrx example located in src/examples.
+An example using the digital transmitter/receiver is located in src/examples/digital-txrx.
+The clip below shows a demo the example.

 ![digital transmitter/receiver example demo](img/digital_txrx.gif)